 My chapter in the new Sage Handbook of Web History is now published.
-I summarise it here.
+A PDF of the full text is available, but I summarise it here.

 The literature on the phenomenon of religion in computer-mediated contexts is now very large, having built up over two decades.
 That literature is also produced both in, and in the spaces between, more than one discipline: Internet Studies, which concerns itself with the nature of the medium); the sociology of religion; and from scholars of religious studies concerned in particular with the relationship between religion and the media in general.
 The disciplinary labels vary between countries, but however it is named, little of this writing concerns itself directly with the kind of questions that most preoccupy historians.

 This essay surveys the current state of Web history as it relates to religion, and falls into two halves.